 Street lights on private land

-Only lights on the adopted highway and in car parks are maintained by the council.
-Lights on private roads, public areas and unfinished developments are owned by the landlord and they remain responsible for the repair and maintenance of the equipment.
+Only lights on the adopted highway maintained by the council.
+Lights in car parks or on private roads, public areas and unfinished developments are owned by the landlord and they remain responsible for the repair and maintenance of the equipment.

 If any of these lights are reported faulty then SSE Contracting Ltd will direct you to the owner, if this information is held.